-When Apple held their Special Event keynote on September 7th, their live video stream garnered the highest-ever video traffic for an Apple event.
+When Apple held their Special Event keynote on September 7th, its live video stream garnered the highest-ever video traffic for an Apple event.
 In the days following the announcement, almost every technology publication, blogger, and influencer posted some kind of content related to the new iPhone.
 The phone’s release took over the news cycle again 9 days later, with reviews, guides, and commentary dominating the front page of most news outlets and technology websites.

 Apple’s press domination comes as no surprise to anyone.
 Overwhelming coverage of Apple’s new release has occurred yearly since they announced the first iPhone in 2007, and now some startups are using the inevitable #NewiPhone trending topic as a platform to launch their own media blitzes.